 Terminology

-In the United Kingdom, Ireland, South Africa, Malaysia, Singapore and occasionally in other Commonwealth countries such as Australia[2][3] and New Zealand, panties may be referred to as "undies", "knickers", or simply underwear.
-The last of which is a gender neutral term and can be used for either male or female underwear bottoms, the American English equivalent being underpants.
-"Knickers" can also refer to male underwear, while the word panties generally refers only to female underwear.
-In Australia, male underpants are often referred to as "undies",[4] although the word can also refer to panties.
+In the United Kingdom, Ireland, South Africa, Malaysia, Singapore and occasionally in other Commonwealth countries such as Australia[3][4] and New Zealand, panties may be referred to as "knickers", "undies", or simply "underwear".
+The last two of these are gender-neutral terms and can be used for either male or female styles of underwear bottom, the American English equivalent being underpants.
+In Australia, male underpants are often referred to as "undies",[5] although the word can also refer to panties.

 Styles